wking-io/Fluture/README.md

 .fork(console.error, console.log)
 //> [TypeError: Cannot read property 'baz' of undefined]
 ```

+This function has an alias `attempt`, for environments in which `try` is a reserved word.

 #### encase
 ##### `.encase :: (a -> !e | r) -> a -> Future e r`